Create the first room

 In the popup window, just name your new walkable area "Floor" (or whatever you find descriptive enough).
 Click OK and a new element will be added to the scene.

-Selecting the Perimeter node in the scene tree (17) to highlight a squared polygon in the center of the scene.
+Click the Edit Polygon button in the toolbar (17) to highlight a squared polygon in the center of the scene.
 Now you have to adjust the vertices of that polygon (18) to whatever makes sense.

 Tip